fpeterek/strojove-uceni/insurance-claims/README.md

 In terms of F-score, a decision forest does not outperform a single tree.

-Tree depth seems to have less of an effect than the number of estimators.
+Tree depth seems to have less of an effect than the number of estimators, at least in our set with a limited number of configurations.
 Increasing the number of trees in the forest causes the classifier to classify more and more records as non-claims, decreasing F-score and increasing accuracy.

 | max_depth | n_estimators | f1 score | accuracy | counter |
 | --- | --- | --- | --- | --- |